hyprwm/hyprland-wiki/pages/Nix/_index.md

 Make sure to check out the options of the
 [Nix module](https://github.com/hyprwm/Hyprland/blob/main/nix/module.nix).

-Do note that the Nixpkg for Hyprland is no actively maintained, and may be outdated.
-Installation using the Flake is recommended.
+Do note that the Nixpkgs Hyprland package is not actively maintained, and may be outdated Installation using the Flake is recommended.

 ### With flakes